jason0611/FS22_ExtendedTabbing/README.md

 # FS22_ExtendedTabbing
-WORK IN PROGRESS!
-Not ready for FS22 yet!

 ---

-Mod für FS19 to "tab" into next vehicles, sorted by distance
+Mod für FS22 to "tab" into next vehicles, sorted by distance

 Features: